How to get integrated

 3. Trigger the next steps

-Finally, if you want to truly unlock the power of an automated toolchain to facilitate your digital services availability and incident resolution processes — while still using the tools you already use every day — you can design a flow in Flow Designer.
+Finally, if you want to truly unlock the power of an automated workflow to facilitate your digital services availability and incident resolution processes — while still using the tools you already use every day — you can design a flow in Flow Designer.
 In Flow Designer, you add a trigger to kick off a series of actions across different tools, drop in ready-made steps for each of those actions, and connect the steps to set up how key incident resolution information is passed from one step to the next, and even into other applications.